• Skip to primary navigation

 Ingredients

-Other than tater tots (and chives), every item below is a pantry staple.
-Grab your tots, we're making Tater tot Breakfast Poutine y'all!!
+Let's make some simple ingredients into a simply delicious recipe.
+Other than crispy tots (and maybe chives), every item below is a pantry staple.
+Grab your tots, we're making a Tater Tot Breakfast Skillet and it's going to be a huge hit!

 labeled ingredient picture for tater tot breakfast poutine.